PoC-dev/as400-sfltemplates/readme.md

 Scrolling backwards in a Load-Paged subfile is more tricky than scrolling forward.
 There are multiple ways to derive the proper file pointer position in the database file to re-load the subfile from there.
 This is how I've done it.

-A Load-Paged subfile is all about relative positioning of records compared to the records being in the subfile before.
-This is most apparent when simply loading a subfile "forward".
-But similar logic can be applied when reading backwards.
+A Load-Paged subfile is all about relative positioning of records compared to the records being in the subfile from the last bunch of read-write cycles.
+This is most apparent when simply loading a subfile "forward": the file pointer for the database files stays at the last record read, and a PgDown key just triggers another subfile reload.
+Similar logic can be applied when reading backwards.

-The database engine allows us to do relative positioning (aka, read *n* records forward or backwards).
+The database engine allows us to do relative positioning (aka, read *n* records forward *or backwards*).
 So, my solution to the problem is to basically read two times the subfile's size of previous records (counted from the end of a scrolldown-cycle) and do a forward subfile load from that point.
-This relative-read approach enables scrollback even after using a position-to function to set the initial database file pointer position, and also copes perfectly with meanwhile deleted or added records.
+This relative-read approach enables scrollback even after using a position-to function to set the initial database file pointer position, and also copes with meanwhile deleted or added records in a non-erratic way.

-A drawback of this approach is additional necessary code to check for *BOF* condition, and use this to completely start from scratch for loading records.
+A drawback of this approach is additional necessary code to check for the *BOF* condition, and use this to completely start from scratch for loading records.

 So far, reading backwards twice the amount and then loading the subfile forward may seem like a waste of CPU resources.
 Here I trade efficiency for comprehensibility of the underlying code.

 The logical file (positioning-aid) contains the two record formats *bckpos* and *fwdpos*, as discussed in the section about the Logical File above.
 This enables us to do reads in both directions more efficiently.
 Since both record formats are in the same file and thus share the same file pointer, they can be used for their designated directions of reading, but in the end always point to the same record in the database file.

 See *Further Reading* below for a reference to the ILE RPG language.